B-Deprez/AML_Network/README.md

 @misc{deprez2024network,
-      title={Network Analytics for Anti-Money Laundering -- A Systematic Literature Review and Experimental Evaluation}, author={Bruno Deprez and Toon Vanderschueren and Wouter Verbeke and Bart Baesens and Tim Verdonck}, year={2024},
+      title={Network Analytics for Anti-Money Laundering -- A Systematic Literature Review and Experimental Evaluation}, author={Bruno Deprez and Toon Vanderschueren and Bart Baesens and Tim Verdonck and Wouter Verbeke}, year={2024},
       eprint={2405.19383},
       archivePrefix={arXiv},